Killing of Marvin Gaye: Autopsy and funeral

 An autopsy was conducted on Gaye's body shortly after his death.
 Test results showed that he had elements of cocaine and PCP (or angel dust) in his system.
 After lawyers misread the coroner's report, Judge Ronald George determined later during preliminary hearings in the court case that PCP can often provoke violence.
 When told that the report had concluded only that Gaye had just cocaine traces in his system, the judge said PCP was not a major factor in his decision.

 During an interview with the police, Gaye's father contended that he was scared that something would happen to him and that he only meant to shoot in self-defense, stating he did not know the gun had any bullets in it, claiming he thought there were either "blanks or BBs."
 When asked if he loved his son, Marvin Sr. reportedly stated in a soft voice, "Let's say I didn't dislike him."
 Upon being told that his son had died from the shots, Marvin Sr. reportedly wept after realizing he had killed him.
 Marvin Sr. was held on bond afterwards.

 Gaye's siblings believed that his death was a "premeditated suicide".
-Jeanne later said that upon forcing his father's hand in the murder that he had "accomplished three things.
+Jeanne later said that, by forcing his father's hand in the murder, Gaye had "accomplished three things.
 He put himself out of his misery.
 He brought relief to Mother by finally getting her husband out of her life.
 And he punished Father, by making certain that the rest of his life would be miserable... my brother knew just what he was doing."

 On April 5, 1984, a star-studded funeral was held for Gaye at Forest Lawn Memorial Park, Glendale, attended by over 10,000 mourners, including his Motown colleagues; his two ex-wives, Anna Gaye and Janis Gaye; and his siblings, mother and three children.
-Smokey Robinson and Dick Gregory delivered eulogies, while Stevie Wonder performed "Lighting Up the Candles," which was later included on Wonder's soundtrack to the film Jungle Fever, and Cecil T. "Sesil J" Jenkins sang "The Lord's Prayer".
+Smokey Robinson and Dick Gregory delivered eulogies, while Stevie Wonder performed "Lighting Up the Candles."
+It was later included on Wonder's soundtrack to the film Jungle Fever, and Cecil T. "Sesil J" Jenkins sang "The Lord's Prayer".

 At the open-casket funeral, Gaye was wearing one of his costumes from his final concert tour, a gold and white military style uniform, with an ermine wrap at his shoulders.
 The funeral was presided by the Chief Apostle of Gaye's family's old church, the House of God.
 Following the funeral, Gaye was given a burial plot.
 In accordance with the family's request, his body was cremated with half of his ashes spread near the Pacific Ocean by his three children and Anna Gaye.
 Anna and their adopted son, Marvin III, then kept a small portion of the ashes for themselves.